Fox Removal in Berkshire

 Fox cubs are reliant on the vixen for their first 2 -3 weeks for warmth and food, fox cubs will then venture out around the den at about 4 weeks and are fully weaned by 6 weeks.

-A year as a fox.
 A month by month year for a fox family.

 January: The mating season.
 Peak dispersal period.
 Dog fox will be herd barking calling the vixen.

 February: Vixen looks for breeding “earth” this is where the fox live in a series of holes underground.
 Dispersal period ends.

 March: Birth of fox cubs.
 Dog fox brings food to earth for vixen.

 April: Fox cubs first emerge from the earth.
 Adult foxes start to moult.

 May: Fox cubs will now be eating solid foods.
 Adults busy hunting to feed fox cubs.